- Publications & Insights

 She is experienced in giving legal advice pertaining to diverse aspects of the transport chain, such as warehousing taxes, road transport, container lease agreements and disputes with port agents.
 Her commercial experience extends to drafting a variety of commercial contracts and standard terms and conditions, particularly for those in the logistics industry.

-Norma is the coordinator of the firm’s Ports Terminals and Logistics Corridors Sector Group.
+Norma is the coordinator of the firm’s Ports Transport and Logistics Sector Group.
 This aspect of her practice entails giving regulatory advice pertaining to project development and drafting documents such as ISPS codes, terminal regulations and documents for finance and equity structuring of terminals.
 She has ports experience in South Africa, Ghana, Uganda, Mozambique and Tanzania.

 Norma is the Secretary of the Maritime Law Association of South Africa and currently studying towards a Masters in Maritime Law at the University of KwaZulu-Natal.